Order of Saint John (Bailiwick of Brandenburg): Insignia

 The cloak of the Order is plain black with a large, white, linen eight-pointed cross on the left breast.
 For most knights, the cloak is black woollen (to which French knights add distinctive white woollen collars) with a plain lining, but the Herrenmeister’s cloak is of black velvet lined in satin.
 The cloaks of most knights are closed only at the neck, but the Herrenmeister, Commanders, Honorary Commanders, and Knights of Justice also wear a long black cord called a cingulum.

 The insignia, also known as crosses of honor, are no longer bestowed by the Order automatically (reception into the Order now involves only ceremonial robing with the cloak in a church service).
-Knights of Honor now must have rendered five years of service to the Order before a cross of honor is granted.
+Knights of Honor must now have rendered five years of service to the Order before a cross of honor is granted.
 Promotion to Knight of Justice requires at least seven years of distinguished service.